Cytometry and Imaging

 To cell…

 Whole body optical imaging is a powerful and highly sensitive tool adapted to multiple individuals screening.
 However, macroscopic evaluation needs to be completed/explained by the underlying cellular mechanisms.
-High resolution in vivo imaging is achieved on isolated organs or through dorsal skinfold chamber both allowing visualization of cells/microenvironment interactions.
-These techniques associated with a macroscope (AZ100M, Nikon) or a confocal/multiphoton microscope (SP8, Leica) allow to characterize in vivo :
+High resolution in vivo imaging at cellular level is achieved on isolated organs or through dorsal skinfold chamber both allowing visualization of cells/microenvironment interactions.
+These techniques associated with a macroscope (AZ100M, Nikon) or a confocal/multiphoton (SP8, Leica) allow to characterize in vivo :

 • tissue and vessel architecture and extra/intra hemodynamics